stehrn/twelve_factor/README.md

 ## Containers and dependencies
 [explicitly declare and isolate dependencies](https://12factor.net/dependencies) (12 factor)

-Lets revisit dependencies - we can manage build-time library dependencies declaratively using dependency management tools, but things are less clear when it comes to isolation of runtime dependencies - this is where containers can help since they provide:
+Lets revisit dependencies - some types of dependency (e.g. maven [_provided_](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#Dependency_Scope) scope) wont be packaged into the distribution by the dependency framework, the assumption been they will be (fingers crossed) available at runtime, so how to be sure they are available at runtime?
+This is where containers can help by providing:

-"... a standard unit of software that packages up code and all it's dependencies so the application runs quickly and reliably from one computing environment to another ... a container image is a standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings." ([docker.com](https://www.docker.com/resources/what-container))
+"... a standard unit of software ... that runs quickly and reliably from one computing environment to another ... includes everything needed to run an application: code, runtime, system tools, system libraries and settings." ([docker.com](https://www.docker.com/resources/what-container))

-We've seen this first hand with the redis container - the image had everything needed to run redis, nothing else was installed or configured.
+We've seen this first hand with the redis container - the image had _everything_ needed to run redis, nothing else was installed or configured on the target host.

-So lets ship the app inside a container so we have 100% certainty it has everything that's needed for it to run as expected (including any 'provided' scoped dependencies that can be dropped into the container), regardless of the runtime environment - I want the container I'm running and testing on my dev blade to work just the same way on a production cluster.
+What extra dependencies does the mood service have?
+Well, there's a system library dependency on the Java 1.8 runtime (JDK).
+So lets ship the app inside a container so we have 100% certainty it has everything that's needed for it to run as expected, regardless of the runtime environment - the container been run and tested on a dev blade should work just the same way on a production cluster.

 ## Running service on docker
 The redis container needs a bit of a retrofit first since we're now in the world of inter-container communication (or networking) and need to configure things so the containers can communicate with each other.